PoomrapeeWareeboutr/build-up/README.md

 #### Testing Goal

-The testing aims to verify that the controller register API works correctly by specifying the input for registration process.
+The testing aims to verify that the controller register API works correctly by specifying the input for the registration process.
-It should return CREATED status if the `username` is not duplicate on the database otherwise return BAD_REQUEST status.
+It should return CREATED status if the `username` is not duplicated on the database otherwise return BAD_REQUEST status.
-Also, the API should return INTERNAL_SERVER_ERROR status if the exception occur.
+Also, the API should return INTERNAL_SERVER_ERROR status if the exception occurs.

 #### Control Flow Graph (CFG)
 <img src="control-flow-graph/register_cfg.png" alt="3">